John-zzh/ris-precond-Davidson/README.md

 And if you just run $ python Davidson, default setting is:

 -c methanol.xyz -m RHF -f b3lyp -b def2-SVP -g 3 -i diag_A -p diag_A -t 1e-5 -n 4

+Note:

+(1) sTDA implementation does not support UHF/UKS yet.

+(2) sTDA A matrix does not support compute on-the-fly yet.
+And it will build sTDA A matrix anyway.

+(3) When calling for RHF, although it still uses as b3lyp as default <xc_functiomal>, it only defines the parameters in sTDA.